benshope/PyOpenCL-Tutorial/README.md

 ## About The Tutorial

 I am writing this tutorial to learn and have some fun.
 A lot of my day-to-day work is web programming.
 That is enjoyable, but there is a limited amount of craftsmanship and original thought required.
-PyOpenCL is a different story:  Python brings clarity to the table while OpenCL provides access to all the power modern hardware can deliver.
+PyOpenCL is a different story:  Python brings clarity to the table, while OpenCL provides access to all the power modern hardware can deliver.
 Together these two languages are a double-bladed lightsaber in a world of butter knives.

 # Index